viant/mcp/docs/implementer.md

 <!-- Automatically generated.
 Guided implementation documentation for MCP implementers. -->
 # Implementer Guide

 MCP implementers provide the application-specific functionality for the MCP protocol.
-Implementers must satisfy the `server.Implementer` interface, handling protocol methods such as resource listing, reading, tool invocation, and more.
+Implementers must satisfy the `server.Server` interface, handling protocol methods such as resource listing, reading, tool invocation, and more.

-## Implementer Interface
+## Server Interface

 An implementer is registered via the `server.NewServer` factory:
 ```go